 Addressing Homelessness and Housing Stability

-Our work is guided by an academic literature review of the existing evidence, which summarizes the key lessons learned to date from randomized evaluations of homelessness programs and outlines areas for future research.
-The key findings from the academic paper are summarized in J-PAL's Evidence Review, "Reducing and Preventing Homelessness: Lessons from Randomized Evaluations."
+Our work is guided by an academic literature review of the existing evidence, which summarizes lessons from randomized evaluations of homelessness programs and outlines areas for future research.
+Key findings from the academic paper are summarized in J-PAL's Evidence Review, "Reducing and Preventing Homelessness: Lessons from Randomized Evaluations."

 - Partner RFP: Closed